 - Miniature Roses (in the test garden); one of eleven test gardens nationally.
 No fungicide spraying.

-With funding from the Parks Replacement Bond, this project will remove ADA accessibility barriers from the main promenade within the Rose Garden and improve the connection to the parking lot, so that all Portland residents and visitors can equally enjoy this space for the next 100 years.
-The Washington Park International Rose Test Garden will celebrate its Centennial anniversary in 2017.
+The Washington Park International Rose Test Garden celebrated its Centennial anniversary in 2017.
+With funding from the Parks Replacement Bond, this project removed ADA accessibility barriers from the main promenade within the Rose Garden and improved the connection to the parking lot, so that all Portland residents and visitors can equally enjoy this space for the next 100 years.
+Read more about these improvements on our Parks Replacement Bond page.